Attention Sink in Transformers: A Survey on Utilization, Interpretation, and Mitigation: Attention Sink in Transformers

 Beyond the transformers discussed above, AS phenomena have been observed across diverse Transformer architectures, each exhibiting unique characteristics shaped by their specific design objectives.
 We provide a concise summary of these findings below.

-\textbf{Diffusion Transformers (DiT).} In diffusion-based generative models, AS manifest as high-norm tokens that emerge in low-information regions such as noise-dominated areas or time-step embeddings. \textit{Sink Registers} \cite{jamal2026diffusion} are introduced specifically for DiT architectures, demonstrating that dedicated sink tokens effectively absorb redundant attention mass during the iterative denoising process.
-This insight has been extended to streaming video generation, where sink tokens serve as persistent KV cache anchors. \textit{Rolling Forcing} \cite{liu2026rolling} proposes AS mechanisms that retain initial frame KV states as global context anchors to ensure long-horizon consistency (see Figure \ref{fig:dit_sink}).
-Similarly, \textit{Deep Sink} \cite{yi2025deep} dedicates half of the sliding window to persistent sink tokens, while \textit{MotionStream} \cite{shin2026motionstream} combines sliding-window causal attention with AS to enable infinite-length video generation with constant computational cost.
-These works collectively demonstrate that sink tokens function as effective mechanisms for stabilizing long-sequence generation in diffusion-based models.

-\textbf{Diffusion Language Models (DLM).} In diffusion-based language models, AS exhibit distinct characteristics compared to autoregressive counterparts. \textit{Moving Sinks} \cite{rulli2025attention} are observed in DLMs, where AS positions shift throughout the generation process rather than remaining fixed at the sequence start.
-Moreover, DLMs demonstrate greater robustness: removing sink tokens causes only minor performance degradation, contrasting sharply with the high sensitivity observed in autoregressive models. \textit{One Token Is Enough} \cite{zhang2026one} further identifies that this moving sink phenomenon serves as a protective mechanism to prevent excessive information mixing during diffusion, though the unpredictability of sink positions undermines inference robustness.
-To address this, an extra sink token constrained to attend solely to itself while remaining globally visible to all other tokens is introduced.
-This simple modification stabilizes AS and substantially improves model performance, with the effectiveness being position-independent and characterized by negligible semantic content, validating its role as a dedicated structural sink.
+\paragraph{Diffusion Language Models (DLM).} In diffusion-based language models, AS differ from autoregressive counterparts: \textit{moving sinks} shift throughout generation rather than staying at sequence start, and DLMs are more robust, as removing sink tokens causes only minor degradation \cite{rulli2025attention}. \textit{Attention floating} reveals a hierarchical pattern in masked diffusion models, where shallow layers use floating sinks to build global structure and deep layers capture semantics \cite{dai2026revealing}.
+This dynamic nature enables pruning: \textit{sink-aware pruning} removes unstable sinks to accelerate inference \cite{myrzakhan2026sink}, and \textit{Focus-dLLM} leverages cross-layer consistency to eliminate redundant computations in long contexts \cite{long2026focus}. \textit{One Token Is Enough} identifies that the moving sink phenomenon serves as a protective low-norm representation, yet its unpredictability harms robustness; to stabilize AS, it introduces an extra sink token that attends only to itself but is visible to all others, achieving position-independent, semantically negligible effectiveness as a dedicated structural sink \cite{zhang2026one}.